the-wizard-adam/get-tags/README.md

 - Images can be exported in a zip file along with their descriptions/tags.

 # How to use
-Install the extension from the [Chrome Web Store] (https://chrome.google.com/webstore/detail/get-tags/lbejfmmdhjoglhbdihfddpiibfcpaakf).
+- Install the extension from the [Chrome Web Store]([url](https://chrome.google.com/webstore/detail/get-tags/lbejfmmdhjoglhbdihfddpiibfcpaakf)).
-Use Alt+W to grab all images on the page or grab one image with the context menu item.
+- Use Alt+W to grab all images on the page or grab one image with the context menu item.